hande-qmc/hande/documentation/manual/input/utils/utils.rst

    * It is convenient to place this before the QMC calculation call in the input file.
      However, the process of redistributing particles is a somewhat serial task and hence ``redistribute`` may not scale well to large numbers of processors.
-Hence it may be more computationally efficient to do the redistribution targetting a large (ie 100s or 1000s) of processors using a much smaller number of processors in a separate run of HANDE.
+Hence it may be more computationally efficient to do the redistribution targeting a large (ie 100s or 1000s) of processors using a much smaller number of processors in a separate run of HANDE.
    * Load balancing settings are reset to their default values.